utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Utah traffic courts are considered courts of public record and as such all records created are deemed public records.
 Under the public access to information law, records may be viewed by members of the public.
 Only records that have been closed off by a court order or law are exempt from this.

-In Utah, traffic offenses are heard in Justice Court.; counties and municipalities establish them.
-They deal with most Utah traffic violations and infractions including Class B and C misdemeanors, violations of ordinances, and infractions that occur within their jurisdiction.
+In Utah, traffic offenses are heard in Justice Court, and counties and municipalities establish them.
+They deal with most Utah traffic violations and infractions, including Class B and C misdemeanors, violations of ordinances, and offenses that occur within their jurisdiction.

 How Do I Find Utah Traffic Court Records?

-Utah traffic records can be found on the Utah Court’s website or the website of the requisite county court.
-To obtain physical access to these records, the requesting party will need to visit the custodian of the required records, usually the Clerk of the Court where the records are stored and file an application.
+Utah traffic records can be found on the Utah Court's website or the website of the requisite county court.
+To obtain physical access to these records, the requesting party may need to visit the custodian of the required records, usually the Clerk of the Court where the documents are stored, and file an application.
 Obtaining copies of records usually requires paying a fee.

 • The name of someone involved, providing it is not a juvenile